 Musica Pacifica Baroque Orchestra - Dieter Wulfhorst, conductor

 A Flemish harpsichord is the unique feature of this ensemble, which performs music from the Baroque to the Contemporary periods and includes the sound of strings, flutes and oboes.
 Wayne Huber founded the orchestra in 1984.

-Pacific Brass - Wayne Huber, conductor
+Pacific Brass - Erik Leung, conductor